benjamingr/js-restructure/README.md

 Note: In "real code" use the built in parsing capabilities of browsers/node to parse real URLs.

+## Motivation

+Matching nested RegExps is hard to read.
+The goal of this package is to allow users to match common patterns without having to parse the capturing groups of complex regular expressions and put those in object fields.
+This "shims" the lack of lack of named capturing groups in JavaScript.

 ## Installation

     npm install js-restructure